Codebee50/ai-assistant/README.md

 - Ensure your OpenAI API key is valid and properly formatted
 - Check that all dependencies are installed correctly
 - Verify your Python version meets the requirements
-- Review the console output for specific error messages